martincostello/SignInWithAppleSample/README.md

     * `AppleClientId`
     * `AppleKeyId`
     * `AppleTeamId`
-  1. Deploy the application to the hosting environment for the domain where you wish to use _Sign In with Apple_.
+  1. Deploy the application to the hosting environment for the domain where you wish to use _Sign in with Apple_.
   1. Verify the domain in the [Apple Developer Portal](https://developer.apple.com/account/).

 You should now be able to sign in with your Apple ID in the deployed application.